taiyipan/drlevn/README.md

 This Project showed interesting results and we think would help community understand Reinforcement learning models better.
 This research is built on top of Facebook: SplitNet model architecture.

+This research will lead the way into cutting edge visual reinforcement learning agents for the problem of navigation of indoor robots.
+For easy visual understanding of this project, please navigate to tiny experiments section and follow the section to recreate a agent training to navigate using reinforcement learning.

 Use the `README.md` to get started.

 <p align="right">(<a href="#top">back to top</a>)</p>